RayBerry01/MPDemo/README.md

 ## TODO

-* XCUITest
+* XCUITest - to finish
 * Coordinator design pattern + Combine to replace NavigationLink
-* replace random frame size to a sequence frame size
 * Icon to be loaded in Assets
 * Launch screen
-* Resizing of images on screen
 * Further work needed on sizing to use on ipads

 ## Credits